scrollmapper/bible_databases/scripts/README.md

 ### Scripts

 - **build_mysql_database.py**
-  - **Description**: This script builds a MySQL database from Bible translations and optionally includes cross-references.
-It prompts the user for database credentials and uses SQL dumps to populate the database.
+  - **Description**: Builds a MySQL database from Bible translations and optionally includes cross-references.
+Prompts the user for database credentials and uses SQL dumps to populate the database.
   - **Usage**: Run the script and follow the prompts to select translations and include cross-references.

+- **export_sqlite_database.py**
+  - **Description**: Creates an SQLite database for a selected Bible translation and includes cross references.
+Prompts the user for the path where the new database should be built.
+  - **Usage**: Run the script and follow the prompts to create the SQLite database with cross references.

 - **generate_all_versions.py**
-  - **Description**: This script automates the generation of all Bible translations in multiple formats (SQL, CSV, JSON, TXT, YAML, MD).
-It iterates through all available translations and creates the corresponding files.
+  - **Description**: Automates the generation of all Bible translations in multiple formats (SQL, SQLite, CSV, JSON, TXT, YAML, MD).
+Iterates through all available translations and creates the corresponding files.
   - **Usage**: Run the script to generate all formats for each translation.

 - **generate_cross_references.py**
   - **Description**: Generates cross-reference data for Bible translations.
-This script processes raw cross-reference data and formats it for use with Bible translations.
+Processes raw cross-reference data and formats it for use with Bible translations.
   - **Usage**: Run the script to create cross-reference files.

 - **generate_cross_references_mysql.py**
   - **Description**: Specifically generates cross-reference data for MySQL databases.
-It formats the cross-reference data into SQL insert statements.
+Formats the cross-reference data into SQL insert statements.
   - **Usage**: Run the script to create cross-reference SQL files.

 - **generate_csv.py**